Ant Care & Keeping, Ant Facts & Stories

 • 100 to 1000 workers: 3 to 5 prey items every 1 to 2 days, two sugar sources at once.

-• 1000+ workers: daily protein, with consumption rising in step with the brood pile.
+• 1000+ workers: daily protein.
+Consumption climbs with the brood pile.

-The “skipped day” warning.
-At the half-year mark and onward, missing one feeding day is visible.
-Missing two days starts killing workers.
-This is unlike most species in the hobby, which can buffer a vacation easily.
-Carebara keepers need an automated feeder, a sitter, or a partner who can manage a colony before any trip longer than 48 hours.
+The skipped-day warning.
+Past the six-month mark, miss one day and you’ll see it.
+Miss two and you’ll start losing workers.
+This isn’t like other species in the hobby, where you can skip a week for a holiday and the colony coasts.
+Carebara keepers need an automated feeder, a sitter, or a partner who knows the routine before any trip longer than 48 hours.

 Growth timeline: month by month

-This is the rough trajectory at stable 30 °C with adequate food:
+Rough trajectory at steady 30 °C with enough food:

 • Month 3: 100 to 200 workers.
 Move to the main formicarium.